Ghent University offers a wide range of courses within the broader international law domain.

 Later on there is a variety of master and LLM courses on offering.
 These include inter alia the following ‘advanced courses’:

-- International and European Environmental law (A. Cliquet)
+- International and European Biodiversity law (A. Cliquet)

 - International Law and Sustainable Development (A. Cliquet)